-Shareholders can send communications to the board by contacting Van R. Mayhall, III, our Corporate Secretary, in one of the following ways:
+Shareholders can send communications to the board by contacting Katie G. Plaisance, our Corporate Secretary, in one of the following ways:

-- By writing to Investar Holding Corporation, Attn: Corporate Secretary, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816; - By email to van.mayhall@investarbank.com; or - By telephone at (225) 227-2309.
+- By writing to Investar Holding Corporation, Attn: Corporate Secretary, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816; - By email to katie.plaisance@investarbank.com; or - By telephone at (225) 227-2309.

-If you request information or ask questions that can more efficiently be addressed by management, Mr. Mayhall will respond to your questions instead of the board.
-He will forward to the audit committee any communications concerning employee fraud or accounting matters and will forward to the full board any communications relating to corporate governance or those requiring action by the board of directors.
+If you request information or ask questions that can more efficiently be addressed by management, Ms. Plaisance will respond to your questions instead of the board.
+She will forward to the audit committee any communications concerning employee fraud or accounting matters and will forward to the full board any communications relating to corporate governance or those requiring action by the board.